cscart/docs/user_guide/look_and_feel/changing_attributes/sort_images.rst

 After that the images will be sorted by the ``pair_id``.
 The pair_id of every next image equals the pair_id of the previous image + 1, so the images will be sorted in the order they are uploaded.

-If you have made changes in a template but they are not displayed, please try cleaning up the template cache.
+If you have made changes in a template but they are not displayed, please try clearing the template cache.
 In order to do it, in the administration panel of your store go to **Administration → Storage → Clear cache**.